 Lance & Donna: Yes!

-- "The Reason You Suck" Speech: Lance gives a heartbreaking one to Donna after his Face-Heel Turn.
+- "The Reason You Suck" Speech: Lance gives a heartbreaking one to Donna after his Evil All Along reveal.
 It's about how she's only a key to his ambitions and he couldn't stand being married to her.

 - Rewarded as a Traitor Deserves: Lance is fed to the young Racnoss because the Empress doesn't approve of males who mistreat their mates.

 - Running Gag: The Racnoss Empress is the first person to call the Doctor and Donna a couple.
 She will not be the last.